IVF Treatment Chicago Illinois & Milwaukee Wisconsin

 The eggs are then fertilized in the laboratory with her partner's sperm.
 If the sperm (or the eggs) are of poor quality, the ICSI procedure might be used to aid in fertilization.

-6. The embryos are cultured in the IVF laboratory for 2-6 days.
+The embryos are cultured in the IVF laboratory for 2-7 days.

-7. The embryo transfer procedure is done which places the embryos in the woman's uterus where they will hopefully implant and develop to result in a live birth.
+The embryo transfer procedure is done which places the embryos in the woman’s uterus where they will hopefully implant and develop to result in a live birth.
 This is like a Pap smear for the woman.
 There should be no discomfort.

-8. If there are leftover embryos (of sufficient quality) beyond the number that is transferred, many couples prefer to have them frozen (cryopreserved) for use in a future cycle.
-Embryo cryopreservation can be used for another attempt at having a baby if the "fresh" cycle fails - or as an attempt to have another child if the fresh cycle is successful.
+If there are leftover embryos (of sufficient quality) beyond the number that is transferred, many couples prefer to have them frozen (cryopreserved) for use in a future cycle.
+Embryo cryopreservation can be used for another attempt at having a baby if the “fresh” cycle fails – or as an attempt to have another child if the fresh cycle is successful.

-IVF live birth success rate statistics:
+IVF live birth success rate statistics

 Success rates for IVF procedures vary considerably by the program handling the case.
 This is an important factor to consider - and not well understood by many consumers of infertility and IVF services.